 As educators and community leaders, we must find ways to I.N.S.P.I.R.E., motivate, and encourage all students to read.
 Reading has the power to increase self-esteem and confidence, provide a sense of accomplishment, and can help children to attain their dreams.

-Over the past 18 years Micah has had a career in Human Resources Management and Leadership.
-His experience as a director, manager and generalist in different industries such as Logistics and Distribution Centers, Poultry Industry, Corporate HR, Food Service Industry, Mfg., HealthCare and the Gaming Industry.
+Over the past 20 years, Micah has had a career in Human Resources Management and Leadership.
+His experience as a director, manager, and generalist in different industries such as Logistics and Distribution Centers, Poultry Industry, Corporate HR, Food Service Industry, Mfg., HealthCare, and the Gaming Industry.
 His unique sets of skills and knowledge are a perfect fit for serving people in the human capital industry.

-Micah’s longtime community involvement goes back to his school days as a member of the Fellowship of Christian Athletes, Big Brothers and as a Special Olympics Volunteer.
+Micah’s longtime community involvement goes back to his school days as a member of the Fellowship of Christian Athletes, Big Brothers, and Special Olympics Volunteer.
 His community involvement led to the creation of I.N.S.P.I.R.E.
-RR, Inc. a Rewards and Recognition Program for reading.
+RR, Inc., a Rewards and Recognition Program for reading.

 Micah is the father of Marie and Myles Blunt.